maciejg-git/litewind-alpine-documentation/documentation/notify.md

 ### Showing new notifications

-To show new notification simply dispatch `show-notify` event anywhere in your application.
-The text and all additional options of the notification are set in the data of the dispatched event. `delay`, `dismissable`, `static`, `variant` and `options` properties will override defaults of the container for that notification.
+To show a new notification, simply dispatch the `show-notify` event anywhere in your application.
+The notification text and additional options are provided in the event's data.
+The `delay`, `dismissable`, `static`, `variant` and `options` properties will override the container defaults for that specific notification.

 ```javascript
 $dispatch(